reactjs/ko.react.dev/beta/src/pages/learn/javascript-in-jsx-with-curly-braces.md

 <Recap>

-Now you know almost everything about JSX:
+Now you know almost everything about JSX

 * JSX attributes inside quotes are passed as strings.
 * Curly braces let you bring JavaScript logic and variables into your markup.